-"Planned Number of Unit Months Occupied/Leased is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.
+\ &quot;Planned Number of Unit Months Occupied/Leased is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.

-"Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year. ^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.

-LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based Sponsor-Based Subsidy Program / 2011-8 10,992 916 Tenant-Based Transitional Project-Based Subsidy Program / 2013-6 564 47 Tenant-Based Monarch Housing Program / 2016-1 300 25 Tenant-Based Guardian Scholars Program / 2016-2 1,080 90 Tenant-Based Moving On Program / 2017-1 480 40 Tenant-Based Moving Home Program / 2018-1 900 75 Property-Based Affordable Housing Development / 2011-4 12,444 1,037 Property-Based Preservation of Affordable Housing in the City of San Diego / 2021-2 612 51 Homeownership Homeownership Program / 2022-1 240 20 Planned/Actual Totals 27,612 2,301
+LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based Sponsor-Based Subsidy Program / 2011-8 10,992 916 Tenant-Based Transitional Project-Based Subsidy Program / 2013-6 564 47 Tenant-Based Monarch Housing Program / 2016-1 300 25 Tenant-Based Guardian Scholars Program / 2016-2 1,080 90 Tenant-Based Moving On Program / 2017-1 480 40 Tenant-Based Moving Home Program / 2018-1 900 75 Property-Based Affordable Housing Development / 2011-4 12,444 1,037 Property-Based Preservation of Affordable Housing in the City of San Diego / 2021-2 612 51 Homeownership Homeownership Program / 2022-1 240 20 PLANNED/ACTUAL TOTALS 27,612 2,301

-The sum of the figures provided should match the totals provided for each local, non-traditional categories in the previous table.
+\ The sum of the figures provided should match the totals provided for each local, non-traditional categories in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable.

 II.
-DISCUSSION OF ANY ANTICIPATED ISSUES / POSSIBLE SOLUTIONS RELATED TO LEASING

-Discussion of any anticipated issues and solutions utilized in the MTW housing program listed.

-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS

-MTW Public Housing N/A
+Disc II.
+DISCUSSION OF ANY ANTICIPATED ISSUES / POSSIBLE SOLUTIONS RELATED TO LEASING Discussion of any anticipated issues and solutions utilized in the MTW housing program listed.
+Housing Program DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing N/A MTW Housing Choice Voucher N/A

-MTW Housing Choice Voucher N/A
+N/A

-Local, Non-Traditional N/A
+Local, Non-Traditional

+\\ &quot;Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year.